-Consciousness still occurs today because there are neural processes that are capable of producing it functioning.
-Evidently, that these kinds of neural processes still exist today means that they have been preserved in the evolutionary process since they appeared in this world.
-This, in turn, indicates that the consciousness, which these kinds of neural processes produce, must yield some effects that increase the chance of survival of the species that possess it.
+Consciousness still occurs today because there still is that kind of neural process that is capable of producing conscious awareness and experiences functioning.
+That kind of neural process is the consciousness neural process.
+Evidently, that the consciousness neural process still exists today means that it has been preserved in the evolutionary process since it appeared in this world.
+This, in turn, indicates that the consciousness, which the consciousness neural process produces, must yield some effects that increase the chance of survival of the species that possess it.
 Thus, consciousness still occurs today because it must somehow help increase the chance of survival of the species that possess it.

 6.5.4.
 How does consciousness occur?